-From 2010 to 2013, Giancarlo served as the Deputy Director and Lecturer of the LL.M. in intellectual property law jointly organized by WIPO and the University of Turin.
+From 2016 to 2021, he was an Associate Professor at the Center for International Intellectual Property Studies (CEIPI) at Strasbourg University.
+Formerly, Giancarlo served as the Deputy Director and Lecturer of the LL.M. in intellectual property law jointly organized by WIPO and the University of Turin.
 Earlier, he was a Fellow at Nexa where he acted as Chief Editor and author of the Final Report of COMMUNIA, the European Thematic Network on the Digital Public Domain funded by the European Commission within the eContentplus framework.
 He also served as a Research Fellow at the University of Nottingham.
 The post was one of the research projects of the new Centre for Copyright and New Business Models in the Creative Economy (CREATe) funded by the UK Research Councils.

 At Stanford CIS, Giancarlo designed, developed, and launched the World Intermediary Liability Map (WILMap).
 Since his arrival at CIS, he also launched and coordinated the Stanford Intermediary Liability Lab (SILLab).